appku/stashku/README.md

 - [x] The `meta` function on all request types has been depreciated in lieu of `headers`.
 It will be removed in a future release.

 # Running
-StashKu can be run as a globally installed package with a CLI available to perform a number of operations.

-You can also run `npm start` and pass arguments directly within this project.
+This is the core StashKu package and doesn not provide a CLI interface, as it is meant to be leveraged as a package.
+See the [StashKu Migrate](https://github.com/appku/stashku-migrate) for the `stashku` CLI tool.

 # Configuration
 StashKu can be configured using environmental variables.